-Another useful application of the composite transcripts is to pair them with cell-type specific genes to generate hypotheses about cell composition in individual tissues.
+Another useful application of the composite transcripts is to pair them with cell-type specific genes to generate causal hypotheses about changes in cell composition in individual tissues.
 Combining the multi-tissue, transcriptome-wide weighted vectors with public databases and data sets thus provides a path for generating a wide range of testable hypotheses.
 Moreover, each data set presented here was derived from human tissues or cell lines, thus demonstrating the translatability of these results.
 That the mouse-derived adipose composite transcript was able to classify human adipose gene expression in terms of obesity and diabetes status further supports the direct translatablility of these findings, the utility of HDMA, and the continued importance of mouse models of human disease in which it is possible to obtain complete transriptomes in mutliple tissues across large numbers of individuals.

-In conclusion, we have shown that both tissue specificity and distal gene regulation are critically important to understanding the genetic architecture of complex traits.
-We identified important genes and gene signatures that were heritable, causal of disease, and translatable to other mouse populations and to humans.
+Altogether, our results have shown that both tissue specificity and distal gene regulation are critically important to understanding the genetic architecture of complex traits.
+We identified important genes and gene signatures that were heritable, plausibly causal of disease, and translatable to other mouse populations and to humans.
 Finally, we have shown that by directly acknowledging the complexity of both gene regulation and the genotype-to-phenotype map, we can gain a new perspective on disease pathogenesis and develop actionable hypotheses about pathogenic mechanisms and potential treatments.

 Data Availability